How to Fix a Curved Spine

 Maintaining a healthy spine involves daily habits:

-• Regular Exercise: Strengthen core muscles to support the spine.
+• Regular Exercise: Build core strength to provide better support for the spine.

 • Proper Ergonomics: Use supportive furniture and maintain good posture.